-- Scalp hypothermia (cryotherapy).
-During your chemotherapy, ice packs or similar devices are placed on your head to slow blood flow to your scalp.
-This way, chemotherapy drugs are less likely to have an effect on your scalp.
-Studies of scalp hypothermia have found it works somewhat in the majority of people who have tried it.
-However, the procedure also causes a small risk of cancer recurring in your scalp, as this area doesn't receive the same dose of chemotherapy as the rest of your body.
+Studies of scalp cooling caps and other forms of scalp hypothermia have found they work somewhat in the majority of people who have tried them.
+However, the procedure also results in a very small risk of cancer recurring in your scalp, as this area doesn't receive the same dose of chemotherapy as the rest of your body.
 People undergoing scalp hypothermia report feeling uncomfortably cold and having headaches.

 - Minoxidil (Rogaine).
-Applying minoxidil — a drug approved for pattern hair loss in men and women — to your scalp before and during chemotherapy isn't likely to prevent your hair loss, although some research shows it may speed up your hair regrowth.
+Applying minoxidil — a drug approved for hair loss — to your scalp before and during chemotherapy isn't likely to prevent your hair loss, although some research shows it may speed up your hair regrowth.
 More research is needed to understand whether minoxidil is effective in regrowing hair after cancer treatment.

 Your hair loss generally can't be prevented or controlled, but it can be managed.
 Take the following steps throughout your treatment to minimize the frustration and anxiety associated with hair loss.